Appdynamics/f5-monitoring-extension/README.md

                             encryptedPassword: "y444543gt3="
         ```

 If `encryptedPassword` is used, make sure to update the `encryptionKey` in `config.yml`.
-Please [refer here](Please read the extension documentation to generate encrypted password. https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-use-Password-Encryption-with-Extensions/ta-p/29397) for more details.
+Please read the documentation [here](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-use-Password-Encryption-with-Extensions/ta-p/29397) to generate encrypted password.

 3.  **Filters**
     By default, everything is included as shown in the filters with the `.*` regex.
 This will report a lot of data.
 Set the correct filters to make sure that you only collect the data you will need